TrueBlocks/trueblocks-core/src/other/migrations/README.md

 ## Moving the Configuration File

-After moving the folders, we need to move the configuration file.
+After moving the folders, the next thing to do is move the configuration file.
 The following assumes you are in the new configuration folder.

 ```[bash]
 mv quickBlocks.toml trueBlocks.toml
 ```

-## Edit the Configuration File (important)
+## Edit the Configuration File (important!)

 The final step is to edit the configuration file (now called `./trueBlocks.toml`).

-Open it with any editor and change any references to the old path (~/.quickBlocks) to the new path as per your operating system.
+Open it with any editor and change any references to the old path (`~/.quickBlocks`) to the new path.
 While you're at it, verify that any other settings in this file are correct.

-## You're Migrated
+## You're Done

 The new configuration folder should look something like this (the `cache` and `unchained` folders may be slightly different):